-Plasmid.
+- Plasmid.
 Circular extrachromosomal DNA that autonomously replicates inside the bacterial cell.
 Plasmids generally have a high copy number, such as pUC19 which has a copy number of 500-700 copies per cell.

 - Phage.
 Linear DNA molecules derived from bacteriophage lambda.
-Can be replaced with foreign DNA without disrupting its life cycle.
+It can be replaced with foreign DNA without disrupting its life cycle.

 - Cosmids.
 Another circular extrachromosomal DNA molecule that combines features of plasmids and phage.